All you really need to know

 You might be thinking, "50,000 filters, so what?
 That’s plenty!"
 Well, not really.
 Some of the filter lists contain tens of thousands of filter rules!
 For instance, if you have AdBlock Custom, EasyList, and one or two optional lists turned on, you might have to turn one of them off before you can add a language-specific list.
 If you see the following error message with Safari Content Blocking on, it means that you have subscribed to too many filter lists: The number of filter list rules exceeds the 50,000 limit, and has been automatically reduced.
 Please unsubscribe from some filter lists or disable Safari Content Blocking!

-- If you want to block ads in Flash videos and games on any site, turn content blocking ON.
-(Remember, with content blocking OFF AdBlock can only block ads in Flash videos on YouTube.com.)
+- Do you want to block ads in Flash videos and games on any site?
+Turn content blocking ON.
+(With content blocking OFF, AdBlock can only block ads in Flash videos on YouTube.com.)

-- If you want to make pages load as fast as possible, turn content blocking ON.
+- Do you want to make pages load as fast as possible?
+Turn content blocking ON.

-- If you want to support websites you love by whitelisting their ads, turn content blocking OFF.
+- Do you want to support websites you love by whitelisting their ads?
+Turn content blocking OFF.

-- If you need to use many filter lists at the same time, turn content blocking OFF.
+- Do you need to use several filter lists at the same time?
+Turn content blocking OFF.

 How to turn content blocking on and off

-- On your Mac, you can turn content blocking on and off in AdBlock's options, on the "GENERAL" tab.
+- On your Mac, turn content blocking on and off in AdBlock's options, on the "GENERAL" tab.